codatio/codat-docs/docs/configure/integrations.md

 ## Just playing around?

-Use our Codat sandbox integrations to see Codat APIs in action without the upfront hassle of setting up any integrtations
+Use our Codat sandbox integrations to see Codat APIs in action without the upfront hassle of setting up any integrations.

 Get up and running with Xero quickly to test a real integration by following our [first ten minutes](/get-started/first-ten-minutes) video tutorial.

 ## Setting up other integrations

 You can enable the integrations you need [via the Portal](https://app.codat.io/settings).
-Each integration configuration page shows the needed credentials, and includes links to integration-specific documentation and the indegration's own developer portal.
+Each integration configuration page shows the needed credentials and includes links to integration-specific documentation and the integration's own developer portal.

 See our detailed integration-specific [documentation](/integrations/all-integrations) for more information about the integrations you need.